svenvg93/GitBook/docker/metrics/cadvisor.md

 ## Start cAdvisor

+Start the cAdvisor container using Docker Compose:

 ```shell
 docker compose up -d
 ```

 ## Prometheus Scrape configuration

-A Prometheus scrape config for cAdvisor is needed to collect real-time container metrics, essential for monitoring resource usage and optimizing performance in containerized environments.
+To monitor real-time container metrics with Prometheus, update your existing `prometheus.yml` configuration file to include cAdvisor.

-Add the below to your existing `prometheus.yml`
+Append the following configuration to your `prometheus.yml` file:

 ```yaml
 scrape_configs: # Optional is this is your first config